 The dough isn’t extremely cold after only 30 minutes in the refrigerator, so it will be easy to roll out.
 Be precise with the 14×10-inch measurement.
 The dough will want to be oval shaped, but keep working the edges with your hands and rolling pin until you have the correct size rectangle.
-You can see how I do all this in the video above.
+You can see how I do all this in the video below.

 Cover the rolled out dough and chill it for 4 hours or overnight.
 Literally pick up the silicone baking mat, put it on top of your baking sheet, cover the dough, and chill it.
 I usually chill it for 4 hours because there is one more 4 hour or overnight chill period coming up.
 That’s when I typically chill it overnight, making this a 2 day recipe.

 Many croissant recipes instruct you to shape extremely cold butter into a rectangle or square.
 Have you ever tried to manipulate cold sticks of butter into another shape?
 It’s really hard.
 I learned the following trick from Zoe at Zoe Bakes.
 Please go follow Zoe, she is the absolute best. ♥

 Start with softened butter, beat it with flour so it has some stability, then spread into a rectangle and chill it.
 It’s 100x easier to shape softened butter than it is to shape cold butter.
 Thank you Zoe!

 You can use any butter you like best.
 If you’re going to spend money on European style butter, croissants are when to do it.
 If I’m being honest, I use store-brand butter and love the croissant’s flavor.
 It’s butter.
 It’s going to be good regardless.